Adeithe/TwitchTMI/README.md

 # TwitchTMI [![](https://jitpack.io/v/Adeithe/TwitchTMI.svg?style=flat-square)](https://jitpack.io/#Adeithe/TwitchTMI)

-Implementation of TwitchIRC in Java 8
+SSL Implementation of the Twitch IRC and API Services in Java

+Supports BetterTTV and FrankerFaceZ

 ## Getting Started
 All examples of how to get started with TwitchTMI are available at [/src/test/java](https://github.com/Adeithe/TwitchTMI/tree/master/src/test/java)